edge-trial/Support/ReadMe_v1.md

 ![Data Explorer UI](/_images/desnap.png)

-In addition, you find a `FAQ & Support` tab which is provided to assist users in reaching out for troubleshooting support.
-On the right end, it shows `JupterLab Credentials` tab which will be used to sign in to JupyterLab Console.
+- In addition, you find a `FAQ & Support` tab which is provided to assist users in reaching out for troubleshooting support.
+- On the right end, it shows a tab `JupterLab Credentials` which will be used to sign in to JupyterLab Console.

 ### 3.1 Data Explorer Catalog